0xmmalik/wicys-ctf-2023/crypto_aes+/challenge files/README.txt

 AES+

-I wrote a function that uses AES to encrypt strings, but I have a feeling you can break it and get the flag.
+I wrote a function that uses AES to encrypt information, but I have a feeling you can break it and get the flag.